atbcb/usab-uswds/_pages/about/budget-performance/par.md

 Because OMB has not yet issued implementing guidance under the PPIA, the contours of agencies' reporting and/or assurance obligations remains unknown.
 Nonetheless, the Access Board can definitively state that, based on the PPIA's statutory definition of "significance," the agency had no programs/activities at significant risk of improper payments.

-Debt Collection Improvement Act of 1996 (DCIA)
+#### Debt Collection Improvement Act of 1996 (DCIA)

-The Debt Collection Improvement Act of 1996 (DCIA), as amended, maximizes collection of delinquent debts owed to the federal government by facilitating timely action to collect outstanding debts and minimizing collection costs through use of centralized and / or cross-agency collection mechanisms for most non-tax debts.
+The Debt Collection Improvement Act of 1996 (DCIA), as amended, maximizes collection of delinquent debts owed to the federal government by facilitating timely action to collect outstanding debts and minimizing collection costs through use of centralized and/or cross-agency collection mechanisms for most non-tax debts.
 Under the DCLA, federal agencies are required to refer non-tax debts that have been delinquent for more than 120 days to the Treasury Department for collection.

 The Access Board pursues the collection of delinquent debt, when it does have DCLA-covered accounts that have been past due for more than 120 days, these debts are referred to the U.S. Treasury for collection.